yihui-hu/super-bubble-web-prototype/README.md

 - `pillText` is the string you want to display on the pills.
 For images, using the filename is usually fine, but for links, if the URL is long, you might want to use a custom `pillText` that is shorter.

-Once you've figured out what you want to put in those fields, add it to the `items` array found near the top of the file:
+Once you know what to put in those fields, add it to the `items` array found near the top of the file like so:

 ```diff
 // Media items / attachments